-Ontario to give investment regulators more tools to collect fines
+Ontario targets unethical financial advisers with new industry measures

-The Government of Ontario announced new measures on Friday aimed at protecting investors and enhancing regulation of the financial services industry.
+The Ontario government announced new measures on Friday aimed at protecting investors from unethical advisers and enhancing oversight of the financial services industry.

 New legislation will be proposed giving industry regulators the right to enforce disciplinary action and fines through the courts, Finance Minister Charles Sousa said in a speech at a financial advice conference in Toronto.